Chimney Flashing Photo and Description Page

 Chimney stepflashing

 This is on a house in West Linn on Rosemont and Suncrest.
-We also replaced the gutters and rebuilt this chimney from the roof line on up.
-We later did the gutters on the house in the back ground.
+Tia and I also replaced the gutters and rebuilt this chimney from the roof line on up.
+We later did the gutters on the house in the back ground as well.

 It is important to make sure the top of the chimney is at least 2 feet higher than any thing flammable that is 10 feet or less away.